 ESHI 6096.
 DIALECTOLOGY AND SOCIOLINGUISTICS IN THE CARIBBEAN SPANISH.
 (On demand) Three credit hours.
-One-and-one-half hours of lecture and one-and-one-half hours of seminar per week.
+One-and-one-half hours of seminar per week.

 Explore linguistic and extra-linguistic aspects of the regional and social variety of Caribbean Spanish, from both a diachronic and synchronal perspective.